-In accordance to the nationwide "Swachh Rail Swachh Bharat Abhiyaan - Swachhta Pakwada" is being celebrated from 16th Aug to 30th Aug 2017, Western Railway is also observing the fortnight long event to highlight the importance of cleanliness on Railways.
-During this period, Western Railway has organized several cleanliness campaigns including special drives on cleanliness at railway stations and trains with a focus on cleaning of Water Booths and quality of drinking water, cleaning of drains, adequacy of dustbins, garbage disposal, cleaning campaigns by associating NGOs and other Charitable Institutions, etc and an interaction with media.
-Further special attention would be given during the drive to identify the areas which are prone for uncleanliness and effective actions taken to get lasting improvement.
-This fortnight is being marked with various events and each day has been assigned with a special name for a specific area.
+Western Railway is organising several cleanliness campaigns including special drives on cleanliness at railway stations, trains, offices, colonies, workshops, hospitals etc. Focus is being ensured on cleaning of Water Booths and quality of drinking water, cleaning of drains, adequacy of dustbins, garbage disposal, cleaning campaigns by associating NGOs and other Charitable Institutions, etc. Further special attention is being given during the drive to clean track approaches to railway stations.
+Action under anti-littering rule and imposition of penalty under "polluter pays principle" is also being ensured.
+This fortnight will be marked with various events and each day has been assigned with a special name for a specific area:

-The 22nd of Aug, the theme will be 'Swachh Railgadi wherein teams of officers and staff will ensure cleanliness onboard the trains not covered on previous day, through intensive inspections.
+On 20th & 21st Sept, the theme will be 'Swachh Railgadi wherein teams of officers and staff will ensure cleanliness onboard the trains through intensive inspections.
 All trains will be inspected in the washing line, at Railway Yards and also at stations, including checks on toilets, quality of linen.
 Suggestions/feedback shall also be obtained from passengers and immediate action will be initiated.

-On 29th August, the theme will be'Swachh Prasadhan' which intensive cleaning of all toilet blocks at railway stations, coaching depots, trains and surrounding areas will be undertaken.
-It will also be ensured that there is adequate water supply and defective pipe and drainage system will be attended to.
-People will be encouraged to desist from open defecation in approach areas to railway stations or on tracks.
+On 29th Sept, the theme will be'Swachh Prasadhan' with intensive cleaning of all toilet blocks at railway stations, coaching depots, trains and surrounding areas will be undertaken.
+It will also be ensured that there is adequate water supply and defective pipes and drainage system will be attended to.

-On 30th August, the theme will be'Swachh Competition'.
+On 30th Sept, the theme will be'Swachh Competition'.
 A competition will be held and commendation will be given to those units like Workshops, Loco Sheds, Coaching & Trade Depots, Car Sheds, Railway colonies & office buildings which are found regularly clean.
 This will inculcate a habit of cleanliness among the employees.
 Supervisors/staff working on cleaning activities will be suitably recognized.